lg28literconvectionmicrowaveoven/capstone-unlovable/README.md

 - [DONE] Create CLI and server to host landing page and handle generation
 - [DONE] Write multi-agent generation workflow
-- [TODO] Host generated Next.js application with Unlovable overlay
+- [DONE] Host generated Next.js application with Unlovable overlay
 - [TODO] Chat UI and regeneration workflow
 - [TODO] Build/deployment

 ## Conclusion:

-I had planned to achieve {this this}.
-I think I have/have-not achieved the conclusion satisfactorily.
-The reason for your satisfaction/unsatisfaction.
+I had planned to achieve a complete text to deployed web application.
+I think I have not achieved the conclusion satisfactorily.
+Since there are still a couple features left that require a lot of time to implement on the UI front, the product is not complete since it does not take care of building and deploying web applications yet.
+Moreover the UI can be polished a bit more.

 ---